ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_2_2_Knowledge Trigger.md

 - **Comfortable pacing**: Allow visitors to interact at their own speed—no countdowns or time pressure unless opting into challenges.

 ### Curation Considerations
-- **Traffic flow**: Stagger interaction availability or use proximity locks to avoid crowding at the drop-zone.
+- **Traffic flow**: Stagger interaction availability, or avoid multiple users operating simultaneously: multiple users occupying the delivery area at the same time causes interaction difficulties.
 - **Aesthetic harmony**: Match fish and UI overlays to the exhibit’s visual style and ambient lighting.
-- **Accessibility**: Offer captions for audio cues, optional vibration feedback, and adjustable outline contrast for visibility.
+- **Accessibility**: Offer captions for audio cues, and adjustable outline contrast for visibility.

 ---